iphadke/iphadke.github.io/_teaching/2022-summer-econ101.md

 date: 2022-06-01
 ---

-Lectures from my summer course for ECON 101 will be provided below.
-The summer course is only a 5 week course and covers principles of both microeconomics and macroeconomics.
+Course Description: Introduction to fundamental issues in economics including competition, scarcity, opportunity cost, resource allocation, unemployment, inflation, and the determination of prices.
+This summer course covered all content in a 5 week period.
+Lectures from my summer course for ECON 101 are available upon email request.

 <!---
 Heading 1